Rishav1800/Olympic_analysis/README.md

 3. Mention the total no of nations who participated in each olympics game?
 4. Which year saw the highest and lowest no of countries participating in olympics.
 5. Which nation has participated in all of the olympic games.
-6 Identify the sport which was played in all summer olympics.
+6. Identify the sport which was played in all summer olympics.
-7.Which Sports were just played only once in the olympics.
+7. Which Sports were just played only once in the olympics.
 8. Fetch the total no of sports played in each olympic games.
 9. Fetch oldest athletes to win a gold medal.
 10. Fetch the top 5 athletes who have won the most gold medals.